RafayGhafoor/PTCL-Router-API/README.md

 - Option to change frequency 2.4 Ghz or 5 Ghz.
 - Option to change router transmission power.
 - Formatting output.
+- Testing on other routers from the same vendor.

 # Features implementation to be done: